On the gravitational lensing interpretation of three gravitational wave detections in the mass gap by LIGO and Virgo: Lensing and EM radiation models

 The lensing model also permits predictions of the time delay between the arrival of multiply lensed GWs.
 Qualitatively, the number of images a source generates depends on the structure of the gravitational potential of the lens, and the alignment between source and lens caustics, i.e. theoretical surfaces corresponding to infinite magnification. \citet{smith21} showed that the pseudo catastrophe of the singular isothermal lens and the fold catastrophe bracket the range of time delays measured to date for lensed quasars, and thus form a solid basis for predicting time delays for other lensed transients.
 We therefore adopt the following convenient scaling relations for lenses with an isothermal slope:

 where $\thE$ is the Einstein radius, $\mup$ is the combined lens magnification encountered by the two images, $\mathcal{D}=\dlC\dsC/\dlsC$, where $\dlC$, $\dsC$, $\dlsC$ are the comoving distances from the observer to the lens, from the observer to the source, and from the lens to the source respectively.
 Assuming values of lens redshift $\zl=0.5$, which corresponds to the peak of optical depth to strong lensing \citep{robertson19}, and source redshift $\zs=1.6$, which corresponds to the predicted peak of the true distances of the lensed BNS population \citep{smith21}, yields $\mathcal{D}=3.3\,\rm Gpc$.
-We consider lenses for which the density profile matches that of an SIS at the Einstein radius.
+We present an application of these estimates in Section~\ref{sec:time-delay}, when we consider lenses for which the density profile matches that of an SIS at the Einstein radius.

-\section{Kilonova Lightcurves}
+\subsection{Kilonova Lightcurves}

 In parallel with our observing campaign, new models for KN lightcurves were being developed following the extensive follow-up efforts on KN AT2017gfo associated to GW170817.
-We take advantage of this progress to revisit the sensitivity of our observations in light of detailed KN physics.
-In particular, we use KN models from \citet{nicholl21} to predict the time evolution of the observable luminosity of the EM counterpart to GW events.
+We take advantage of this progress to revisit the sensitivity of our observations.
+In particular, we use KN models from \citet{nicholl21} to predict the time evolution of the apparent magnitude of the EM counterpart to GW events.
 These models take as input parameters properties of GW mergers that can be recovered directly from the detected waveform, i.e. chirp mass, binary mass ratio, and inclination angle, as well as the equation-of-state dependent parameters of tidal deformability and maximum NS mass.